Essential tips for stand up paddle boarding with kids

 These have been specially designed for Red to give you the reassurance of carrying a buoyancy aid without it getting in the way.

-We also had a coil leash that attached to the back of each board and fastened around our ankles so there was no chance of losing it if we came off.
+We also have a coil leashes that attached to the back of each board and fastened around our ankles so there was no chance of losing it if we came off.

 7. Get advice on safe places to paddle board